Zurac-Apps/4tify/README.md

 ##  2. iOS 4 and the Second Partition:
 Now, we'll partition our device, install iOS 4, and patch it.
 Once this is done, you'll be good to go!

-1. First, we'll partition the device:
+1. First, we'll partition the device (It will ask for your root password twice to confirm, as always, enter alpine):
 `./Partition.sh <ip-address>`
 2. Next, we'll boot into SSH Ramdisk and perform patch our new partition (It might take a few tries to get this going, ipwndfu tends to error out.):*
 `./Patch-Partition.sh`